delacylab/Century_of_Suicide/README.md

 (3) Population denominator counts for calendar year-sex-race-county-specific single-year age groups obtained from the Surveillance, Epidemiology, and End Results (SEER) Program that curates and distributes these US Census data.
 See https://seer.cancer.gov/popdata.

 # Code

+Code used to compute summary statistics is written in Python.
+Scripts include data quality check, filtering patients with specific demographic characteristics and/or ICD codes, and computation of age-standardized and indexed death rates.

 [To be updated]